-The company pursues a certain number of initiatives in the following areas:
+The company pursues proactive initiatives in the following areas:

-- Signature of a partnership with the "CGénial" Foundation, which helps to promote Radiall and its professions to young people and welcomes teachers within the business. - Presentation of the career paths and professions offered by the Company, in collaboration with technical and scientific associations and industries. - Presence in school and university training programmes by hosting young people within our establishments, whether this be through introductory placements, business classes or information days on our careers. - Encouragement of sponsorship such as "Job dans ma Ville" (Job in my City) which enables young people to discover the world of work, its codes and requirements, through the experience of a professional. - Partnership with the association "Elles Bougent" (The Women are Moving) to promote talent diversity and to improve diversity in technical professions within companies.
+- The partnership with the Cgénial Foundation is very active and helps to promote Radiall and its careers to young people and to host teachers at our manufacturing sites.
+Alongside the Cgénial Foundation, Radiall has become involved in a new programme, involving engineers and technicians in the classroom, in order to also be able to work in schools with an audience of pupils, at the request of teachers. - Presentation of the career paths and professions offered by the Company, in collaboration with technical and scientific associations and industries. - Presence in school and university training programmes by hosting young people within our establishments, whether this be through introductory placements, business classes or information days on our careers. - Encouragement of sponsorship such as "Job dans ma Ville" (Job in my City) which enables young people to discover the world of work, its codes and requirements, through the experience of a professional.

+Partnership with the association "Elles Bougent" (The Women are Moving) to promote talent diversity and to improve diversity in technical professions within companies.